Implementing DNRS took some dedication, and I also had my fun!

 (1 week later) March 2013: I am continuing to work on my light sensitivity here at the zoo.
 We are in the greenhouse bird aviary.
 It’s always a favorite place of mine.

-(1 month later) April 2013: Six months after I began the DNRS Instructional DVDs, I am attending the 5-Day Interactive Training Seminar in Santa Fe, New Mexico.
-[This super-charged my recovery!]
+(1 month later) April 2013: Six months after I began the at-home DNRS Program, I am attending the 5-Day In-Person Seminar in Santa Fe, New Mexico.
+[Now, DNRS offers the online guided 12-week LIVING DNRS Sessions.]

-(1 week later) May 2013: Look!
-I’m rollerblading!!!
-I am now able to stand for 5 minutes!
+(1 week later) May 2013: I’m rollerblading!!!
+I am now able to stand for 5 minutes.
 I strapped on my rollerblades and pads and skated for those 5 minutes!

 (1 week later) May 2013: Here I am working with my seasonal allergies.
 And I am still standing!
 I am now able to stand for approximately 10 minutes at a time.
 I can go on short walks.

-(1 month later) August 2013: Now, I am driving!
-I have worked my way up to being upright for much longer and I have further retrained my chemical sensitivity.
+(1 month later) August 2013: Now, I am driving.
+I have worked my way up to being upright for much longer and I have further reduction in chemical sensitivity.
 I got my nails done with friends to celebrate her birthday!

 (1 week later) August 2013: This turkey leg is the beginning of adding new foods back into my diet.
 It is so good!!!

-I continued to feel better and stronger with each coming month.
-By the spring of 2014, I had fully recovered.
+I continue to feel better and stronger with each coming month.

-In the summer of 2014, I married my honey and my life could not be any sweeter.
+In the summer of 2014, doctor confirms 100% recovery of Hyperadrenergic POTS.
+I married my honey and my life could not be any sweeter!

-Less than 3 years after attending the DNRS Interactive Training Seminar, I became a mother to a healthy, beautiful boy.
+Less than 3 years after attending implementing DNRS, I became a mother to a beautiful boy.